formlesstree4/SystemSw-Core/README.md

   }
 ```

 This will eventually be mapped internally to a Key-Value-Pair of <string, string>.
 The key is the switcher port on the Extron.
 The value is the name you want to show on the UI.
+Any unmapped values will render as a question mark on the UI.

 # Building
 In order to build the application, NodeJS will need to be downloaded and installed on your local machine (and on the PATH environment variable)